Kozakini/Static_Site_Generator/content/contact/index.md

 [< Back Home](/StaticSiteGenerator)

-Give me a call anytime to chat about Tolkien!
+Give me a call anytime to chat about Tolkien! thanks!

 `555-555-5555`